Status of the deceased person's next of kin

 Pensions and benefits for a child who has lost a parent

-When a parent dies, his or her children aged under 18, and under 21 if they are full-time students, may receive family pensions and compensation.
+When a parent dies, their children aged under 18, and under 21 if they are full-time students, may receive family pensions and compensation.

 A child's position when a parent dies